PROVINCIAL NOMINEE PROGRAM UPDATES

 Canada’s Provincial Nominee Programs (PNPs) continue to allow workers, graduates, entrepreneurs, and their families with a pathway to Canada.
-The first half of the summer has seen plenty of activity, particularly from Ontario, Nova Scotia, British Columbia, Manitoba, and Alberta.
+The first half of the summer has seen plenty of activity, particularly from Ontario, Nova Scotia, British Columbia, Manitoba, and Alberta (AINP).

 Through the PNPs, Canadian provinces can nominate individuals for immigration to their province.
 Some PNP streams, known as enhanced streams, are aligned with the federal Express Entry selection system.
 Streams that are entirely separate from Express Entry are known as base streams.
 An enhanced nomination results in the applicant receiving 600 additional points under the Comprehensive Ranking System (CRS) and an Invitation to Apply (ITA) for permanent residence at a subsequent draw from the pool.